-Total 1200 marks BSc Applied Mathematics & The degree is awarded on the aggregate mark of Physics or Mathematics and (i) 10% of the aggregate mark from the Second University Physics - Joint Honours Examination in Science (maximum 120 marks) (ii) 30% of the aggregate mark from the Third University Examination in Science (maximum 360 marks) and (iii) 60% of the BSc Honours Degree Examination mark (maximum 720 marks).
-Total 1200 marks BSc Mathematical Sciences & The degree is awarded on the aggregate mark of Physics - Joint Honours (i) 10% of the aggregate mark from the Second University Examination in Science (maximum 120 marks) (ii) 40% of the aggregate mark from the Third University Examination in Science (maximum 480 marks) and (iii) 50% of the BSc Honours Degree Examination mark (maximum 600 marks).
+Total 1200 marks BSc Applied Mathematics & Physics or Mathematics and Physics - Joint Honours The degree is awarded on the aggregate mark of (i) 10% of the aggregate mark from the Second University Examination in Science (maximum 120 marks) (ii) 30% of the aggregate mark from the Third University Examination in Science (maximum 360 marks) and (iii) 60% of the BSc Honours Degree Examination mark (maximum 720 marks).
+Total 1200 marks BSc Mathematical Sciences & Physics - Joint Honours The degree is awarded on the aggregate mark of (i) 10% of the aggregate mark from the Second University Examination in Science (maximum 120 marks) (ii) 40% of the aggregate mark from the Third University Examination in Science (maximum 480 marks) and (iii) 50% of the BSc Honours Degree Examination mark (maximum 600 marks).
 Total 1200 marks For students graduating in 2025 and later: The degree is awarded on the aggregate mark of (i) 20% of the aggregate mark from the Second University Examination in Science (maximum 240 marks) (ii) 30% of the aggregate mark from the Third University Examination in Science (maximum 360 marks) and (iii) 50% of the BSc Honours Degree Examination mark (maximum 600 marks).
 Total 1200 marks